MaterializeInc/materialize/doc/user/content/manage/user-management/_index.md

 | `CREATE`  | Allows creating a new object within another object.        | `C`    |
 | `USAGE`   | Allows using an object or looking up members of an object. | `U`    |

-Note that `psql` returns an abbreviation of the privilege name.
+Note that the system catalog uses the abbreviation of the privilege name.

 Objects in Materialize have different levels of privileges available to them.
 Materialize supports the following object type privileges: